Charity Intelligence

 PROGRAM DISCUSSION

-The Mobile Hamper Program provides ready to eat, shelf stable food* for the short-term relief of hunger to people living rough (homeless, at risk of becoming homeless, or otherwise impoverished populations). [*requiring minimal/no preparation or refrigeration]
+The Mobile Hamper Program provides ready-to-eat, shelf stable food* for the short-term relief of hunger to people experiencing homelessness, at risk of experiencing homelessness, or otherwise impoverished populations. [*requiring minimal/no preparation or refrigeration]

-The first goal of the program is to provide short-term hunger relief to clients and the ability to connect clients with agencies that can help with the underlying root cause of their food insecurity.
-The second goal is for agencies to use the food as a way to connect with clients experiencing or at risk of experiencing homelessness.
-In addition, the program helps agencies free up time and resources spent on food acquisition that can be used towards programming for clients.
+The primary goal of Mobile Hamper program is to provide short-term hunger relief to clients and create a connection between clients and partner organizations that can help with the underlying cause of their food insecurity.
+This program also helps agencies free up time and resources spent on food acquisition that can be used towards programming to address clients’ root causes of food/housing insecurity.

-EFFECTS The need for this program remains crucial as the homeless population is disproportionately effected by food insecurity and lack of food [2].
+EFFECTS The need for this program remains crucial as the homeless population is disproportionately affected by food insecurity and lack of food [2].

-WHO IS AFFECTED Agencies that support and distribute to a population experiencing homelessness and the population experiencing homelessness.
+WHO IS AFFECTED The population experiencing homelessness and partner organizations that support and distribute to a population experiencing homelessness.

-Unlike the Emergency Food Hamper Program, with the Mobile Hamper Program we do not directly connect with the food insecure population receiving the hampers.
-We work with agencies that are based in Calgary and who are working with individuals that are experiencing or at risk of experiencing homelessness.
-We rely on reporting by the agencies accessing the program to evaluate the impact.
+Since the Mobile Hamper Program does not directly connect with the target population, we rely on reporting by the agencies accessing the program to evaluate the impact.
 According to the reporting by the agencies, the largest segment of the target population that received hampers are categorized as un-sheltered or absolutely homeless and living on the streets or in places not intended for human habitation.

 [2] Parpouchi, M., Moniruzzaman, A., Russolillo, A., & Somers, J. M. (2016).
 Food insecurity among homeless adults and mental illness.
 PLoS ONE, 11, e0159334.